 - Most ecology surveys cannot be ‘conditioned’ as an afterthought; they need to be presented in advance, in order that the assessing planning officer has the required information on which to base a decision.

 - Many ecology surveys have seasonal constraints which can present a level of risk that may not have been considered at the outset.

-The appropriate use of ecological surveys and expert advice at the early stages of a development helps to reduce the risk of project delays, and supports Biodiversity Net Gain planning requirements.
+The appropriate use of ecological surveys and expert planning advice at the early stages of a development helps to reduce the risk of project delays and supports Biodiversity Net Gain planning requirements.
 Identifying ecological constraints and opportunities at the outset is key to successful project delivery.
-By incorporating biodiversity enhancement measures into your masterplan, we can help your development correlate with local and national planning policy frameworks and biodiversity objectives.

 Browse Ecology Services

 Our Ecologists can advise which surveys need to be done, and when, avoiding the expense of having to repeat out-of-date ecology surveys or suffering delays due to missing key survey windows.
 Just as importantly, we can advise which surveys do not need to be undertaken.

 Quants has been successfully supporting clients with the ecological aspects of their planning applications throughout Yorkshire and the north of England for well over a decade.